 The MarineBio Conservation Society (MBCS) indicates that the ocean has often been perceived as a boundless area that could be mined for supplies indefinitely.
 Fortunately, this flawed perception is beginning to change, and people are starting to recognize the importance of ocean preservation.

 Air quality and quantity are both essential for human, animal, and plant life.

 Ocean conservation is a vital part of resisting global climate change, which is one of the most pressing modern environmental concerns.
-According to the Worldwatch Institute (WI), ocean vegetation, coral, and algae hold as much as 93 percent of carbon dioxide.
+According to the National Geographic, ocean vegetation, coral, and algae hold as much as 93 percent of carbon dioxide.
 Conservation International (CI) indicates that the ocean holds a large quantity of the excess greenhouse gases that humans produce, and that global climate change would be significantly worse otherwise.

 However, the WI points to evidence that the ocean may not be able to keep up with the increase in carbon dioxide emissions throughout the world.
 Since the year 2000, the amount of carbon dioxide from fossil-fuel emissions that oceans have taken in has proportionately decreased by 10 percent.
 The acidification of oceans is only going to fuel that trend.
 Many of these factors reinforce one another, making the underlying problem worse and strengthening the case for ocean conservation.